WSDOT/XBeamRate/Documentation/src/Tutorials/GF_Editing.md

 The column layout dimensions describe the type, size, and location of the columns.
 The base of a column can be defined by either its height (measured from the bottom of the cap beam) or by its bottom elevation.

 > NOTE: When the base of a column is described by its bottom elevation its height is computed using the Deck Elevation at Alignment, crown slopes, and superstructure and substructure dimensions.
-Refer to the [Technical Guide[(@ref technical_guide) for details.
+Refer to the [Technical Guide](@ref technical_guide) for details.

 The individual columns are defined in the column grid.
 Use the [+] and [-] buttons to add and remove columns from the grid.